-Moreover, in your comments on the draft decision you propose to perform long-term toxicity testing on aquatic invertebrates and on fish with one of the category members, all three terrestrial toxicity tests with either sodium potassium tartrate or potassium hydrogen tartrate and to report this information in the registration dossier.
+Moreover, in your comments on the draft decision you propose to perform long-term toxicity testing on fish with one of the category members and to report this information in the registration dossier.
 You intend to use results of the long-term toxicity testing on fish as justification for an adaptation of short-term toxicity testing on fish.

-ECHA considers that the proposed read-across approach for the aquatic toxicity and terrestrial toxicity information requests is plausible and could fulfil the information gaps as long as reliable studies with member(s) of the category will be reported in the registration dossier and for the aquatic and terrestrial toxicity studies the molecular weight of the counter-ion of the source substance(s) is considered:
+ECHA considers that the proposed read-across approach for the aquatic toxicity information requests is plausible and could fulfil the information gaps as long as reliable studies with member(s) of the category will be reported in the registration dossier and for the aquatic toxicity studies the molecular weight of the counter-ion of the source substance(s) is considered:

-- for the selection of the maximum test concentration, in order to ensure that the test concentration of the common tartaric acid anion relevant (i.e. expected to be present when maximum concentration of the target substance as required by the test guideline would be present in the test solution) for each of the target substance(s) (i.e. category members) has been reached in the test with the source substance(s); and - for the estimation of aquatic and terrestrial toxicity effect concentration for the target substance(s).
+- for the selection of the maximum test concentration, in order to ensure that the test concentration of the common tartaric acid anion relevant (i.e. expected to be present when maximum concentration of the target substance as required by the test guideline would be present in the test solution) for each of the target substance(s) (i.e. category members) has been reached in the test with the source substance(s); and - for the estimation of aquatic toxicity effect concentration for the target substance(s).

-The quality of the aquatic toxicity and terrestrial toxicity tests will be evaluated after the expiry of the deadline set out in the draft decision according to Article 42 of the REACH Regulation.
+The quality of the aquatic toxicity tests will be evaluated after the expiry of the deadline set out in the draft decision according to Article 42 of the REACH Regulation.